EvyAvila/Algorithms-Portfolio-EAvila/3 - Data Structures/README.md

 of the projects is to compare how each implementation is different and which is more efficient based on circumstances.

-While going about the applications, they each follow the same format of retrieving the data from a text file and setting the values into the containment types of Arrays, Dictionarys, Stacks, and Queues.
+While implementing the applications, they each follow the same format of retrieving the data from a text file and setting the values into the containment types of Arrays, Dictionarys, Stacks, and Queues.
 Then, the console displays the entire data.